nkalra0123/simple_node_with_travis/README.md

 # simple_node_with_travis
-A simple node application with CI using travis
+A simple node application with CI using travis.

 # Overview
 This is a very simple, bare-bones NodeJS project created for you to use with Docker.